 So what do you recommend?

 With these insights in mind your anti-aging skincare strategy should apply both moisturisation and hydration principles, ideally at the same time.
-My personal routine centres on mixing either unpasteurised rose water or tea tree water (known commonly as hydrosols) to your fave high quality cold-pressed base oil (such as olive, rosehip, sunflower or sea buckthorn) at a ratio of 50:50.
+My personal routine centres on mixing either unpasteurised rose water or tea tree water (known commonly as hydrosols) to your fave high quality cold-pressed base oil (such as olive, shea butter, baobab or cacao butter) at a ratio of 50:50.
 I simply mix the rose/tea tree water into the oil, using the palm of my hand as a saucer and my index finger as a spatula, until the two are more or less evenly distributed.
 I then immediately rub the balanced blend all over my face, generally something I will do right before bed.
 Whilst the hydrosols impart hydration into the skin, the oil helps to lock it all in, so the hydrosols don’t just evaporate away, thereby creating a deeply nourishing barrier against the elements.
-Other water based hydrating ingredients include Tea Tree honey (aka Manuka honey) and a wide range of polysaccharides such as Aloe Vera and natural Hyaluronic Acid.
+Other water based hydrating ingredients include Aloe Vera and natural Hyaluronic Acid.
 All of which can be married to a good oil to promote youthful, pert skin.